The “Story” section contains contents focused on “hero”: people (patients, employees, scientists, etc.), scientific

 Various Work Schedule Systems

 Individual employee roles and performance form the foundation of Astellas' human resources evaluation system.
 Getting the most out of employee capabilities, we have introduced various work schedule systems that acknowledge diverse working styles including the Flexible working hours system, the De facto work system for outside work and the Discretionary work system.
 In this manner, Astellas Pharma Inc. is giving employees the discretion to set working hours to suit their professional duties.
-In fiscal 2015（as of December, 2018）, over 96% of both our male and female workforce was covered by the aforementioned or other systems.
+In fiscal 2018（as of March, 2019）, over 83% of both our male and female workforce was covered by the aforementioned or other systems.

 In addition, our Group companies in Japan have adopted the Flexible working hours system.
 Approximately 68% including male and female employees can avail themselves of this system.